jlausuch/qatrfm-lib/README.md

 To run this test case, you can do the following call:

-    $ qatrfm -t MyFirstTest \  # name of the Class
+    $ qatrfm -t MyFirstTest \
              -p /path/to/qatrfm-lib/tests/mytest/my_first_test.py \
              -d /var/lib/libvirt/images/my_image.qcow2 \

 Here, `-t MyFirstTest` is the name of the Class which is implemented in the python module defined by `-p /path/to/qatrfm-lib/tests/mytest/my_first_test.py`.
 This is important so that the program can load dynamically the python module and execute the run() method in that class.

-The paramter `--hdd` or `-d` is the path to the source image that libvirt will use to create additional disks for the domains.
-This won't be touched or modified.
+The parameter `--hdd` or `-d` is the path to the source image that libvirt will use to create additional disks for the domains.
+This file won't be modified.

 ***IMPORTANT***:
 The image provided must be *auto-bootable*.
 This means for instance that `GRUB_TIMEOUT` shall be different than `-1` for Linux systems.
 Otherwise the program will timeout waiting for the domains to be up.

-**NOTE**: By default, terraform will create 1 domain (Virtual Machine) unless specified by parameter `-n` in the `qatrfm` command.
+**NOTE**: By default, terraform will create 1 domain (Virtual Machine) unless specified by parameter `-n/--num_domains` in the `qatrfm` command.